cp612sh/cs231n-cn/classification.md

 In summary:

 - We introduced the problem of **Image Classification**, in which we are given a set of images that are all labeled with a single category.
-We are then asked to predict these categories for a novel set of test images and measure the accuracy of the predictions.
+We are then asked to predict these categories for a novel set of test images and measure the accuracy of the predictions.我们介绍了**图像分类**问题，对于给定的一组具有单一分类标签的图像
 - We introduced a simple classifier called the **Nearest Neighbor classifier**.
 We saw that there are multiple hyper-parameters (such as value of k, or the type of distance used to compare examples) that are associated with this classifier and that there was no obvious way of choosing them.
 -  We saw that the correct way to set these hyperparameters is to split your training data into two: a training set and a fake test set, which we call **validation set**.
 We try different hyperparameter values and keep the values that lead to the best performance on the validation set.
 - If the lack of training data is a concern, we discussed a procedure called **cross-validation**, which can help reduce noise in estimating which hyperparameters work best.